tansihede1/Movie_Review_Insights_Node-Angular/README.md

 # Movie Review Insights

-A Movie Review Insights is built with node.js,Angular,jQuery and IBM Watson Personality Insights Service, For demonstration purposes and a tutorial.
+A Movie Review Insights is built with Node.js,Angular JS,Bootstrap,JQuery and IBM Watson Personality Insights Service, For demonstration purposes and a tutorial.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.